Centenary Radio: KFI: Earle C. Anthony’s Vehicle At 100

 a true “breadboard” construction.

-True to his entrepreneurial background, Anthony immediately saw the value of the radio station as much more than for internal communication: it could be of great value in bringing in new customers to his car business.
+True to his entrepreneurial background, Anthony immediately had seen the value of the radio station as much more than for internal communication: it could be of great value in bringing in new customers to his car business.

 The transmitter was placed on the roof of his dealership at 1000 Hope Street in Los Angeles, and he quickly arranged with the LA Herald and Examiner newspapers for news reporting and regular programs began to go out every day.